-The paired end reads representing both sides of the promoter sequence were aligned using the overlapping sequence in the middle, constrained to have 40 (+/-15) bp of overlap for pTpA and Abf1TATA libraries and 16 (+/-10) bp for the scaffold library, and discarding any reads that failed to align well within these constraints.
-Note that only ~0.3μg of N80 DNA were received from IDT, and only ~108 of these were successfully cloned; these are only a vanishingly small portion of the possible 4^{80} sequences in N80 (which would weigh $\sim 10^{26}$ kg even with just one copy of each possible molecule).
-Thus, any very similar sequences we observe represent the same source promoter with high probability, with minor differences likely corresponding to PCR or sequencing errors.
-Consequently, promoters of pTpA and Abf1TATA libraries were aligned to themselves using Bowtie2 (version 2.2.1) (72) to identify clusters of related sequences, merging these clusters and taking the sequence with the most reads as the "true" promoter sequence for each cluster.
-For the scaffold library, promoters were first clustered into those sharing a common scaffold, using Bowtie2 to align to the known scaffold sequences (using the following parameters: -L 18 -p 4 -f --no-sq --no-head --np 0 --n-ceil C,100).
-Promoters were then sub-clustered within each scaffold using the sequences of the random 80-mers using CD-HIT (version 4.6.5, using the following parameters: -g 1 -p 1 -r 0 -c 0.96 -uS 0.05 -uL 0.05 -mismatch -1) (73), yielding a single consensus sequence for each promoter.
+The paired end reads representing both sides of the promoter sequence were aligned using the overlapping sequence in the middle, constrained to have 40 (+/-15) bp of overlap, and discarding any reads that failed to align well within these constraints.
+Note that only ~0.3μg of N80 DNA were received from IDT, and only ~10 $^8$ of these were successfully cloned; these are only a vanishingly small portion of the possible $4^{80}$ sequences in N80 (which would weigh ~10 $^{26}$ kg even with just one copy of each possible molecule).
+Thus, any very similar sequences we observe represent the same source promoter with very high probability, with minor differences likely corresponding to PCR or sequencing errors.
+Consequently, promoters were aligned to themselves using Bowtie2 (4) to identify clusters of related sequences, merging these clusters and taking the sequence with the most reads as the "true" promoter sequence for each cluster.